peron1000/ArenaShooter/README.md

 Unzip it and launch `Super Blep.jar` as an executable jar.

 ### Prerequisites
-A Windows, GNU/Linux or Mac, and Java 8+ runtime environment
+Windows, GNU/Linux or Mac, and a Java 8+ runtime environment

 ## Building from source
 The game is an Eclipse project found in the [`/project`](/project)  directory.